Employment Land (Development Order) Project

 The assessment of Site DO9 could not be completed at the same time as the others, as it was the subject of an ongoing appeal.
 That appeal has now concluded granting Planning Approval for a car showroom.
 In light of this, the applicant provided a revised submission accordingly and the assessment of remainder of the site has been completed.
 The revised submission and addendum report (August 2016) are available to download from this page.

-Site DO9 scored as high as the Sangster’s Field sites.
-The Employment Land Review is currently being updated and once this work has been completed consideration will be given as to whether it is appropriate to take the Site forward as a second Development Order, or whether it would be more appropriate to consider the site as part of the emerging Area Plan for the East.
+Site DO9 scored as high as the Sangster's Field sites.
+However, it was decided to await the update of the Employment Land Review before deciding whether it would be appropriate to take the Site forward as a second Development Order, or whether it would be more appropriate to consider the site as part of the emerging Area Plan for the East.

 In order to help in Stage 1 of the assessment process, the Department used ‘Settlement Boundary Maps’.
 For the South, these settlement boundaries remain the same as those set out in the Area Plan for the South.
 For the East, North and West, draft settlement boundaries have been prepared to help in the assessment of sites.
 There may, in the future, be amendments to these draft boundaries when it comes to preparing ‘Area Plans’ for these areas.
 There will be the opportunity to comment on such boundaries when any new Draft Area Plans are published.